 We sweat more after exercise, increased alcohol, coffee, tea or spicy foods, smoking, and when anxious or stressed.
-This is usually controlled and not socially or personally inconvenient.
+This is usually uncontrolled and not socially or personally convenient.

 Botulinum toxin (Botox ® is the one I tend to use) used medicinally is a synthetic highly purified protein which blocks signals to sweat glands.
 The Medicines and Healthcare Products Regulatory Agency (MHRA) has licensed this drug for cosmetic use and for the treatment of excessive sweating.

 The effects of treatment last for several months (usually 3 to 5) but eventually they will wear off.
-This is because there is a turnover of protein in our body.
+This is because the body eliminates it after a few months.

 The needles used are very fine to minimize the discomfort during the injections.
-Mild swelling or redness may occur in the treated areas, but any local discomfort is short-lived.
-Some patients complain of temporary increased sweating elsewhere on the body.
+Mild swelling or redness may occur in the treated areas, Some patients complain of temporary increased sweating elsewhere on the body.